cse110-sp24-group5/cse110-sp24-group5/admin/meetings/052324-2nd-Retrospective.md

 ![Mad, Sad, Glad Results](052324-img/052324-mad-sad-glad.png)

-#### **Most Voted Three Suggestions**
+#### **Most Voted Suggestions**
-+ More meetings between each language development's group,increase collaborations through more weekly meetings.
++ In general, getting more feedback from everyone and communicating if working on same task.
-+ Implement more features for the project product than the warm-up.
++ Buggy code which was largely a result of the time constraints.
-+ Previewing future labs early to provide better assistance in future projects.
++ Happy with group progess on the MVP!

 ### Outstanding Action Items